Skip to Main Content

 Grounded question: How has music file-sharing affected earning potential of professional musicians?

-Challenging: intellectually interesting
+Challenging - intellectually interesting

 A bland question is one that does not require much inquiry to answer.
 If your question can be answered by one source, it is too bland.